What Is an FR-44 Form?

 FINDING FR-44 NON-OWNERS POLICY

-Not all insurance companies offer non-owner policies with FR-44 filing services.
-You may need to call insurers directly rather than get quotes online.
-Companies specializing in high-risk coverage are more likely to offer these policies and will require detailed information about your driving needs and conviction history.
+Not all insurance companies offer non-owner policies with FR-44 filing services, so call insurers directly rather than relying on online quote tools.
+National General and GEICO offer FR-44 non-owner policies in Florida and Virginia.
+Non-standard carriers that specialize in high-risk coverage are the most reliable source for non-owner FR-44 filing and will require detailed information about your driving needs and conviction history.

 FR-44 Insurance: FAQ